Terms of your Diag board reservation contract

 - SORC employees have no way of knowing what your intentions are for which ads you want to go up at which time, so please help us by communicating regularly throughout the duration of your contract.

-- An organization may always retrieve its old Diag advertisements from storage, regardless of how old the material is if it has not yet been sold.
+- An organization may always retrieve its old Diag advertisements from storage or the "For Sale" bin, regardless of how old the material is.

 If you have any questions about Diag boards that are not addressed here, email us.
 Thank you!